 - While mushrooms are on the stove, chop and add onion to the pan.

-- Stir in soy sauce with dry basil, salt, black pepper and garlic powder.
-Let mushrooms sear in mixture of herbs and soy sauce for 10 minutes approximately.
-The goal is for mushrooms to absorb mouth-watering flavor of herbs and to get slightly caramelized while leaving some amount of liquid in a pan.
+- Stir in soy sauce with dry basil, salt, black pepper, and garlic powder.
+Let mushrooms sear in a mixture of herbs and soy sauce for approximately 10 minutes.
+The goal is for mushrooms to absorb the mouth-watering flavor of herbs and get slightly caramelized while leaving some liquid in a pan.
 Sauté mushrooms stirring occasionally until cooked.